The Cell Biology Unit focuses on one of the major factors in at least 85% of all cancers affecting children and adults: the molecule telomerase.

 We work extensively with small-molecule ligands that specifically stabilise G-quadruplexes.
 In collaboration with Dr Jennifer Beck in the School of Chemistry at the University of Wollongong, we aim to evaluate ligands that may be specific for a particular conformation of G-quadruplex.
 Such compounds are also a valuable tool for looking at G-quadruplexes at the cellular level.
 Our guiding hypothesis is that different conformations of G-quadruplex will perform distinct functions at the telomere.

 Telomerase is a multi-subunit protein-RNA complex.
 The way in which these subunits are assembled into an active enzyme complex and then transported (“recruited”) to the telomere is complex and not fully understood.
-We have established in our laboratory two complementary methods to quantitatively detect telomerase at the telomere in live human cells - not an easy task due to its extreme rarity, even in cancer cells.
-Using our in-house anti-hTERT antibody, we have established a Chromatin ImmunoPrecipitation (ChIP) assay to detect telomerase at the telomere.
-The second method is a combination of Fluorescence in situ hybridisation (FISH) using a probe complementary to the telomeric DNA and concomitant FISH against hTR; colocalisation of the two probes indicates telomerase at the telomere.
+We have established in our laboratory a method to quantitatively detect telomerase at the telomere in human cells - not an easy task due to its extreme rarity, even in cancer cells.
+We have optimised the technique of Fluorescence in situ hybridisation (FISH) using a probe complementary to the telomeric DNA and concomitant FISH against hTR; colocalisation of the two probes indicates telomerase at the telomere.